 Having used the product ourselves, we knew first hand that the process of using an Ancestry DNA kit couldn’t be simpler.
 This, combined with the fascinating potential to uncover where your ancestors came from, was to be at the heart of the campaign’s message.

-This was an exciting opportunity for us to follow up from last year’s Ancestry DNA advert we produced, ‘Inspired Journey’.
-Whereas ‘Inspired Journey’ was a live action shoot, the idea this time was to produce a range of animated TV adverts so the two could run in tandem.
+This was an exciting opportunity for us to follow on from last year’s Ancestry DNA advert we produced, ‘Inspired Journey’.
+Whereas ‘Inspired Journey’ was a live-action shoot, the idea this time was to produce a range of animated TV adverts so the two could run in tandem.

 It was very important to ensure the adverts struck a balance between the explanatory elements of doing the DNA test whilst retaining the charm and character of the Ancestry brand.
 With all this in mind and the talented animation director/designer Sarah Klan on board, we got to work on bringing the concept to life with 2D animation.
 First we developed a series of storyboards which showed what style of animation would be used in the final adverts.